Driving a Car in France

-Despite the extensive options for public transport travelling by car can still be a more convenient way to travel to your destination.
-It gives you the convenience of travelling when and where you want to without having to worry about set schedules.
+Despite the extensive options for public transport traveling by car can still be a more convenient way to travel to your destination.
+It gives you the convenience of traveling when and where you want to without having to worry about set schedules.
 This page sets out some tips for both hiring and driving a car in France.

-France drives on the right hand side of the road as does the rest of Europe and cars are left hand drive.
-Those coming from countries with right hand drive cars will need to adjust to this and be extra vigilant.
+France drives on the right-hand side of the road as does the rest of Europe and cars are left-hand drive.
+Those coming from countries with right-hand drive cars will need to adjust to this and be extra vigilant.
 French drivers for the most part are courteous and aware of what is going on around them.
 Speed limits are adhered to and there are speed cameras and mobile speed checks around the country.
-All drivers must be 18 or over to drive on French roads and this applies to visitors as well, even if they hold a full drivers licence in their own country.
-The limit for driving with blood alcohol is 0.05% which is the same as Australia and New Zealand but less than the UK, Canada and USA which are all 0.08%.
+All drivers must be 18 or over to drive on French roads and this applies to visitors as well, even if they hold a full driver’s license in their own country.
+The limit for driving with blood alcohol is 0.05% which is the same as Australia and New Zealand but less than the UK, Canada, and the USA which are all 0.08%.

 There are three levels of road in France that you will encounter.
-The first of these are the Autoroutes, designated by the letter “A” and blue signage.
+The first of these is the Autoroutes, designated by the letter “A” and blue signage.
 Speed limits on these roads are 130km, or 110km when it is wet, and the majority of them are toll roads or “peage” in French.
-Many of these roads have three lanes with the left hand lane for overtaking only and are generally quite busy especially as you get closer to larger urban areas.
+Many of these roads have three lanes with the left-hand lane for overtaking only and are generally quite busy especially as you get closer to larger urban areas.

-The second road type are the N roads which cross broad portions of the country.
-These types of roads are free and are a mix of dual and single carriageway.
-Speed limits on the dual carriageway sections is 110km while on the single carriage way 90km.
-Like the autoroutes the speed limits in the rain drop to 100km on the dual carriage way and 80km on other sections.
+The second road type is the N road which crosses broad portions of the country.
+These types of roads are free and are a mix of dual and single carriageways.
+Speed limits on the dual carriageway sections are 110km while on the single carriageway 90 km but also drops to 80 km in some sections.
+Like the autoroutes, the speed limits in the rain decrease to 100km on the dual carriageway and 80km on other sections.

-The third road type are the “D” roads or Departmental roads.
+The third road type is the “D” roads or Departmental roads.
 These are the smallest road type and are local to a particular area.
-They can range from single carriageway to a small single lane.
-Speed limits on these roads are typically 80km outside built up areas.
+They can range from a single carriageway to a small single lane.
+Speed limits on these roads are typically 80km outside built-up areas.

 Being a country with 67 million people the roads can be very busy in holiday periods.
-We have witnessed tail backs up to 15km long as cars queue to get through toll booths.
-Thankfully we were travelling in the other direction.
+We have witnessed tailbacks up to 15km long as cars queue to get through toll booths.
+Thankfully we were traveling in the other direction.
 During the week you will see lots of trucks on the roads but they are banned from the network on weekends and public holidays.

-There is lots of conflicting information on the web around the need for an international drivers permit (IDP) in France.
+There is lots of conflicting information on the web around the need for an international driver’s permit (IDP) in France.
 If you plan to be driving a car in France then our recommendation would be to get one.
 The general consensus is that while you don’t necessarily need an IDP to hire a car, it is a requirement to drive a car on French roads for foreign nationals.
-The IDP is not a licence within its own right and you must always carry your drivers licence as well whilst driving.
+The IDP is not a license within its own right and you must always carry your driver’s license as well whilst driving.